4 ways Artificial Intelligence can benefit Manufacturers

 - Reduction of Supply Chain error Supply chains are at the heart of any manufacturing business.
 Leveraging AI, businesses are better able to streamline procurement related tasks and access intelligent data sets.
 Chatbots are capable of handling mundane supplier conversations, placing purchasing requests, and answering questions regarding processes; as well as receiving and storing financial documentation in line with governance procedures.
 The result?
 A predicted 50% reduction in supply chain forecasting errors and a 65% decrease in lost sales, according to McKinsey[ii].
 In addition, improving forecasting also has the knock-on effect of a leaner inventory by as much as 50% according to Forbes[iii].

-- Informed insights with Digital Twinning Digital twinning involves creating a digital version of a physical item, such as a machine or machine parts.
+- Informed insights with Digital Twinning Digital twinning involves creating a digital version of a physical asset, such as a machine or machine parts.
 Usage of this increasingly common approach is on the rise, with up to 85% of IoT platforms predicted to include digital twin functionality by 2022 [v].
 So, what’s in it for the manufacturer?
-Using a digital version of a real-world item, engineers can feed data in and analyse the results, giving them insights into its current condition and performance.
+Manipulating a digital version of a real-world asset, engineers can feed in different types of data and analyse the results, giving them insights into its current condition and performance.
 The digital version can also be used to manage the physical machine by sending instructions and actions, based on its own data.

 - Generative design to increase efficiencies Generative design is where the power of AI is leveraged to investigate and validate a huge number of design options from a list of criteria, decided by humans.
 Using this technique, parameters are set such as size, weight, materials and cost.
 AI then takes over and finds the best solutions.
 Simultaneously exploring and confirming hundreds or even thousands of design options can lead to cost reductions and better product output.
 Using generative design, Airplane manufacturer Airbus was able to reduce the weight of an interior partition on its A320 aircrafts by 45%, resulting in lower jet fuel consumption and a reduction of hundreds of thousands of tonnes of carbon dioxide[vi].